Browse

 Sources: PayScale, LinkedIn Salary Insights, Glassdoor, Indeed, IMF, Bureau of Labor Statistics (BLS), World Bank, McKinsey (2024), and Gartner (2024).

 The salary projections for 2025 reveal remarkable growth in the cybersecurity industry, driven by expanding digital infrastructure, evolving cyber threats, and increased regulatory requirements.
 With organizations prioritizing security more than ever, the demand for skilled professionals continues to soar.
-Below, we delve into the key factors shaping these trends and what they mean for your career and earning potential.

 1. Compound Annual Growth Rate (CAGR)